-The following endnotes pertain to the "Fiscal Year 2011 Guidelines Sentences" tables provided in Appendix B. Actual figures provided in these endnotes apply only to the national data table.
-Additional information describing variables and data used are provided earlier in this appendix.
+The following endnotes pertain to the "Fiscal Year 2012 Guidelines Sentences" tables provided in Appendix B. Actual figures provided in these endnotes apply only to the national data table.
+Additional information describing variables and data used are provided earlier in this Appendix.

 - Cases with missing or indeterminable information on gender or race are excluded.
-Nationally, this involves the exclusion of 8,364 cases because of missing information on gender (2,013) or race (8,356). - 2 Cases with missing or inapplicable departure information are excluded.
-Nationally, this involves the exclusion of 1,457 cases. - Cases with missing or indeterminable information on the age or gender of the defendant are excluded.
-Nationally, this involves the exclusion of 2,351 cases because of missing information on age (405) or gender (2,013). - One case with missing or indeterminable information on mode of conviction is excluded. - Of the 86,201 guideline cases, 761 are excluded due to one or more of the following reasons: missing information on type of sentence (5) or cases in which no prison or probation was imposed (756). - 6 Cases in the Total Receiving Prison and Total Receiving Probation categories total 100 percent of all cases; however, Cases Involving Fines and Restitution overlap with the other categories because fines and restitution may be ordered in conjunction with the imposition of other sanctions.
+Nationally, this involves the exclusion of 8,286 cases because of missing information on gender (2,826) or race (8,279). - Cases with missing or inapplicable departure information are excluded.
+Nationally, this involves the exclusion of 1,499 cases. - Cases with missing or indeterminable information on the age or gender of the defendant are excluded.
+Nationally, this involves the exclusion of 2,977 cases because of missing information on age (221) or gender (2,826). - Four cases with missing or indeterminable information on mode of conviction were excluded. - Of the 84,173 guideline cases, 730 are excluded due to one or more of the following reasons: missing information on type of sentence (12) or cases in which no prison or probation was imposed (718). - Cases in the Total Receiving Prison and Total Receiving Probation categories total 100 percent of all cases; however, Cases Involving Fines and Restitution overlap with the other categories because fines and restitution may be ordered in conjunction with the imposition of other sanctions.

 Cases involving no term of imprisonment and cases with indeterminable terms are excluded from the calculation of the Average Months Prison category.
-Any sentence of days with at least one month of prison is rounded up to the nearest month.
-Any sentence of days of less than a month is expressed as a fraction of the month.
+Average prison months are rounded to the nearest month when the sentence is expressed in months and days.
 Life sentences are included in these calculations as 470 months.
 The 86,201 cases included in the Total Cases column reflect that no cases are excluded due to missing information on primary offense type.

 Cases involving no term of imprisonment and cases with indeterminable terms are excluded from the category Length of Prison Term.
-Any sentence of days with at least one month of prison is rounded up to the nearest month.
-Any sentence of days of less than a month is expressed as a fraction of the month.
+The length of prison term is rounded to the nearest month when sentence lengths are expressed in months and days.
 Life sentences are included in the category Over 60 Months.

 Cases receiving no order of fine or restitution are excluded from the calculation of the Total Receiving Fines and Restitution.
 The number of cases upon which the average is based may not equal the Total Receiving Fines and Restitution due to the failure of some Judgment and Commitment Orders to specify the dollar amount ordered.
-Of the 86,201 guideline cases, 34 cases missing fine and restitution information are excluded from these calculations.
-Of the remaining 86,167 cases with such information, 67,872 cases with no order of fine or restitution ordered are excluded from these calculations.
+Of the 84,173 guideline cases, 22 cases missing fine and restitution information are excluded from these calculations.
+Of the remaining 84,151 cases with such information, 65,944 cases with no order of fine or restitution ordered are excluded from these calculations.